John Crawford (actor): Life and career

 Crawford was born in Colfax, Washington, and studied at the School of Drama at the University of Washington.
 In films from the 1940s, Crawford appeared in bit parts for many years before playing leads in several films in the United Kingdom in the late 1950s and early 1960s.

+In 1960 in the UK, he appeared in Danger Man in the episode entitled "The Girl in the Pink Pajamas" as Dr. Keller.